Navitus to Remove Stelara® from Formulary July 1, 2025, Adds Biosimilars to Drive $120 Million in Savings

 Navitus is committed to reducing pharmacy benefit costs and believes biosimilars play a critical role in doing so.
 With multiple Stelara® biosimilars entering the market, Navitus will be removing Stelara from commercial and exchange formularies effective July 1, 2025.

-This action furthers our biosimilar-first strategy, which has delivered significant savings for plan sponsors.
+This action furthers our biosimilar strategy, which has delivered significant savings for plan sponsors.
 By removing Humira® from formulary in June 2024, our forecasted annualized net cost savings for commercial clients is more than $100 million.
 Clients able to accept the formulary exclusion have saved up to 60% on their net product cost.

 An additional $120 million annualized net savings is expected by removing Stelara from formulary and adding biosimilars.